 However, proper training is vital to get the Husky to behave correctly.
 Huskies aren’t necessarily hard to train, but they need a confident owner who can control their energy levels.

 Obedience training should begin as early as possible and continue throughout the dog’s life.
 This is the easiest way to ensure they develop into happy and well-behaved dogs.

 The Husky’s sociable nature makes it a great choice as a family dog.
 While some people consider Huskies a dangerous breed, this is often due to boredom and improper exercise.

 When raised and nurtured properly, a Husky can make a great addition to the family.
 Similarly, they love playing with children and happily cuddle them for hours.

-The most important facts to know about raising a Siberian Husky is its exercise needs.
+The most important fact to know about raising a Siberian Husky is its exercise needs.
 Huskies were bred to run for very long distances in harsh conditions, and so are very energetic.